What is a late hardship withdrawal?

 Conditions of a hardship must be presented for the request to be considered.
 The process does not approve requests for students who are dissatisfied with their grade(s) and unable to drop courses themselves because it is too late.

 An approved Late Semester Hardship Withdrawal Request replaces grades for requested classes with a DR (administrative drop).
 However,

-Hardship is defined as an event that causes significant suffering, or other extenuating circumstance which hinders attendance and/or academic performance late in the semester.
+GRCC's policy interprets a "hardship" as an event or circumstance that causes significant suffering, or otherwise hinders attendance and/or academic performance late in the semester.

-- other unavoidable event that significantly prevents academic progress
+- other unavoidable events that significantly prevents academic progress.

 In the unfortunate event that the hardship is a student death, this form can be completed by a parent, spouse/partner, child, sibling or immediate family member over the age of 18.

-All requests for a Late Semester Hardship Withdrawal must be submitted after the 70% mark of the semester but no later than the following dates (unless the date is a weekend or holiday, in which case the due date is the next business day
+All requests for a Late Semester Hardship Withdrawal must be submitted after the 70% mark of the semester but no later than the following dates (unless the date is a weekend or holiday, in which case the due date is the next College business day):

 - Fall Semester – due January 31

 The Late Semester Hardship Withdrawal Request process does not provide refunds.
 Approval does not provide reimbursement of tuition or fees.
 Requests for refunds are only accepted prior to the 70% mark and must be requested through the Cashier's Office process directly by completing their Tuition and Fees Refund Appeal Application after withdrawing from classes in your Online Center.
 Please refer to that form for guidelines, requirements, and the appeal review process.

 - Students who seek to withdraw from the College because of hardship must submit a written request to the office of the Associate Dean of Student Success and Retention (Late Semester Hardship Withdrawal Request form).
 Submit completed form, with narrative and documentation, to the office for the Associate Dean of Student Success and Retention - firstname.lastname@example.org or 347 Student Center.